Making It All Worthwhile

 Unfortunately, Ms. Khan, as she tends to do, even when making observations about which we can all agree, can't resist blaming the West for the "bad things" done in the name of her God and His Messenger.

 I am a regular contributor to the comment section of the Globe and Mail.
-More often than not my remarks about Islam will not make it pass their censor; especially if I offer a relevant, if notorious verse of the Koran and/or a saying of the Prophet.
+More often than not my remarks about Islam will not make it pass their censor, especially if I offer a relevant, if notorious verse of the Koran and/or a saying of Muhammad.

-Perhaps surprisingly, my response (an excerpt from a posting) to Ms. Khan's accusation that it is mostly our fault if young people are attracted to terrorism, they let pass.
+Perhaps surprisingly, my response to Ms. Khan's accusation that it is mostly our fault if young people are attracted to terrorism, they let pass.

 Since you made a reference to the 2016 Environics' Survey of Canadian Muslims, allow me to do the same.